Livingstone Fagan

-Livingstone Fagan (born 1959) – sometimes misspelled as Livingston Fagan – is a Black British Branch Davidian who survived the Waco siege in 1993.
-He was born in Jamaica but moved to Nottingham in 1964 with his parents as part of the Windrush generation.
+Livingstone Fagan (born 15 May 1959) – sometimes misspelled as Livingston Fagan – is a British Branch Davidian who survived the Waco siege in 1993.
+He was born in Jamaica, but moved to Nottingham in 1964 with his parents as part of the Windrush generation.
 He joined the Branch Davidians in 1989 while studying to join the Seventh-day Adventist ministry in the United Kingdom.
 He moved to Mount Carmel Center with his wife, Evette (sometimes spelled Yvette), and mother, Doris Adina, both of whom would die in the 19 April 1993 fire.
 He left the Mount Carmel Center before the 19 April fire.
 He was tried and convicted in the United States of voluntary manslaughter and using a firearm during a crime.
 He was given a 30-year prison sentence and spent about half of it in various holding facilities in the United States.
 He was released in July 2007 and deported to the United Kingdom where he currently lives.

 Early life and education

-Livingstone Fagan was born in Jamaica in 1959.
+Livingstone Fagan was born in Jamaica on 15 May 1959.
 He moved to Nottingham, United Kingdom, with his parents in 1964.
 His father, Fitzroy, was employed as a steelworker.

-He studied for a Bachelor's of Science at Manchester University in environmental science.
+He studied for a Bachelor of Science at Manchester University in environmental science.
 He met his wife, Evette, at Manchester University.
 During this time, he was employed as a social worker.
 Evette and Livingstone Fagan had two children together – Renae and Neharah Fagan.

 He sought to join the Seventh-day Adventist ministry after his undergraduate education and transferred to Newbold College where he met David Koresh, the leader of the Branch Davidians, in 1988.
 He completed his coursework to become a Seventh-day Adventist pastor in December 1988.
 According to Spectrum magazine, Fagan was recruited to spread Branch Davidianism in Nottingham through Steve Schneider, another Branch Davidian and theologian.

 In 1989, Fagan graduated from Newbold and was interning in a Leicester church.
 His license to work in the Seventh-day Adventist church was revoked after the North England Conference of Seventh-day Adventists heard he was proselytizing for David Koresh.